The Enterprising Science Project

 - makeing use of museum resources ans out of school learning experiences within science teaching.

-BP has provided £4.3 million to fund Enterprising Science over five years.
+BP provided £4.3 million to fund Enterprising Science, a partnership between King's College London and Science Museum, over five years.
 Find out more about BP and the BP Educational Service.